Edge Cases and Risk Situations

 Whilst ERC-4626 tokens can be enabled, only the underlying collateral is used for pricing.

-ERC-20 and ERC-4626 contracts must be verified for malicious code / exploits before enabling.\
+ERC-20 and ERC-4626 contracts must be verified for malicious code / exploits before enabling.\\

-A Borrower can no longer draw down after a Line has expired.
-If however there are no outstanding drawdowns at expiry and therefore the Line is not in default, it's still possible for a Lender to deposit funds to the Line.
-This creates a 'technical default' which causes the Line to be liquidatable.
+If however there are no outstanding drawdowns at expiry and therefore the Line is not in default, it's still possible for a Lender to deposit funds to the Line.\

 In this case, a Lender simply has to withdraw the deposited funds.